 Alpha Strike: Commander’s Edition collects into one handy volume the revised fast-play rules from the original Alpha Strike and the expanded rules from Alpha Strike Companion.

 Take command of large-scale engagements with tabletop-miniatures gameplay designed for the modern wargamer.
 Use the force-creation rules to marshal your armies, charge them into battle, and either reap the rewards of conquest or taste the bitter pill of defeat.

+You can find my full review of Alpha Strike here.
 The future of the Inner Sphere is in your hands!